usnistgov/metaschema/website/content/specification/_index.md

 | [`<remarks>`](#remarks) | special | 0 or 1 |
 | [`<example>`](#example) | special | 0 to ∞ |

-The attributes and elements specific to the `<define-flield>` are described in the following subsections.
+The attributes and elements specific to the `<define-field>` are described in the following subsections.
 The elements and attributes common to all definitions are [defined earlier](#common-definition-metadata) in this specification.

 ### `@as-type`